-An often overlooked genre of self-publishing is cooking books and recipe and food blogs.
+An often overlooked genre of self-publishing is cookery books and ebooks and recipe and food blogs.

-Recipe sites on the Internet are probably among the most numerous of any single topic, and cooking books now abound in ebook form on Kindle, which are normally promoted for sale from the author’s recipe or food blog.
+Recipe sites on the Internet are probably among the most numerous of any single topic.
+Cookery books now abound in ebook form on Kindle and are normally promoted for sale from the author’s recipe or food blog.

-But oh dear, when it comes to the nitty gritty, the recipe, many fail abysmally because of poor writing skills, and often clearly, no time at all given to proofreading.
+But oh dear, when it comes to the nitty-gritty, the recipe, many fail abysmally because of poor proofreading and writing skills.

-While I can’t say scientifically, I would estimate that 20-25% of the recipes that we have used over the years from the Internet have contained at least one of the following basic writing or proofreading errors.
+While I can’t say scientifically, I would estimate that 20-25% of the recipes we have used over the years from the Internet have suffered from poor editing and proofreading and contained at least one of the following basic errors.

-There are also recipes that fail on basic grammar mistakes in the ingredient list such as, ‘1 tomatoes’ or ‘3 apple’.
-An immediate source of confusion.
+Some recipes fail on basic grammar mistakes in the ingredient list such as ‘1 tomatoes’ or ‘3 apple’ — an immediate source of confusion.

 Or worse still, once you have all the ingredients ready and have started cooking, a new and totally surprising ingredient suddenly pops up in the method that failed to get a mention in the list of ingredients.

 Yeah, right, like where am I going to find anchovy fillets at this time of the night?
-So my dish is ruined.
-Thanks for forgetting to include them in the ingredient list, and for not proofreading your recipe.
+So you ruined my dish.

 Another proofreading faux pas is when it comes to quantity, and far from uniform abbreviations.

 If one can’t abbreviate correctly, use the full word.
-1/4 tbls or tbl or tbs of salt is pretty nasty on the palette when it should have read 1/4 tspn or tsp.
+1/4 tbls or tbl or tbs of salt is pretty nasty on the palate when it should have read 1/4 tspn or tsp.

 In a few recipes I have read, these abbreviations are sometimes inconsistent within the ingredient list.
 Very confusing.

-Why not write teaspoon?
-Or tablespoon, if your recipe really calls for that much salt, or you aren’t sure about how to check for standard cooking abbreviations.
-A pinch perhaps?
-A quarter of a tablespoon of salt in pancakes?
-Yuk!
+Why not write, teaspoon?
+Or tablespoon, if your recipe really calls for that much salt, or you aren’t sure how to check for standard cooking abbreviations.

 Then there are important instructions such as cooking time.

-Every traditionally published cookery book was put through the hoops before being published, by having the recipes cooked and tested from the manuscript.
-If one didn’t work, edits and amendments were made.
+Every traditionally published cookery book went through the hoops before publishing.
+The recipes were cooked and tested from the manuscript.
+If one didn’t work, it meant edits and amendments.

-So, using only a memory of how long your grandmother cooked her Irish Stew for is not accurate enough, as perhaps she used a wood fire, and we have electricity, gas and microwave ovens now.
+Using only a memory of how long your grandmother cooked her Irish Stew for is not accurate enough.
+Perhaps she had a wood fire, and we have electricity, gas, and microwave ovens now.

 How many self-publishing cooks and chefs test their recipes after they have written them?

 From my experience, quite a number could not have done so.
-Testing a written recipe is very similar to proofreading in fact.
+Testing a written recipe is very similar to proofreading.

-It would be so much kinder on readers who are trying to follow your recipes if the ingredients and method matched.
+It would be so much kinder to readers who are trying to follow your recipes if the ingredients and method matched up.